 Question #1

-A Bacteria are becoming resistant to antibiotics much more slowly than humans can invent new antibiotics.
+D Bacteria are becoming resistant to antibiotics much more slowly than humans can invent new antibiotics.

 Question #2

-A subject to disruptive selection.
+B subject to stabilizing selection.

 C subject to directional selection.

-E subject to stabilizing selection.
+E subject to disruptive selection.

 Question #3

-C Parallel evolution is common among aquatic mammals.
+A Parallel evolution is common among aquatic mammals.

 D Divergent evolution and adaptive radiation into new niches often result in convergent evolution.